smaillacheruvu/Telling-Stories-with-Data/ITS_Chart_Redesign.md

-# Intelligent Transportation Systems Chart Redesign
+# Assignment 2: Intelligent Transportation Systems Chart Redesign

 ## Why Intelligent Transportation Systems (ITS) Chart & Links to the Original Data:
 <b>You can access the original report from which I pulled the ITS work safety zone for freeway chart [here](https://rosap.ntl.bts.gov/view/dot/60122).</b> The chart of interest is on page 21 (PDF page 31) of the report.
 You can reference the source data via the links at the bottom of this page.
 The data are sourced from three surveys that the Department of Transportation circulated among local, regional, and state freeway transportation agencies, in 2013, 2016, and 2020.